Border reivers: The Borders in the Age of Queens

 With the accession of Mary, Queen of Scots, and Queen Mary I of England, both Catholic monarchs, peace should have returned to the Border.
 However, with decades, perhaps centuries, of ongoing antagonism between the two states and a deeply entrenched culture of raiding, this did not happen.

 The end of the Debatable Land

 At the Treaty of Norham officially ending 'the Rough Wooing', the Debatable Land was finally divided between Scotland and England.
 The division was decided in 1552 by a French ambassador, who drew a simple straight line to evenly split the territory between the two nations.
 However, this seemingly simple tale took a turn, as a slightly different boundary was ultimately chosen, one that now forms the present-day border, known as Scots Dyke.
+This maybe due to it marking where the parishes of Kirkandrews-on-Esk and Canonbie meet.

 Despite the division, the March Day courts were overwhelmed, with a five-hundred bills of complaint recorded in a single session, while an official attempt to suppress banditry in Liddesdale was forcefully repulsed.